I've been writing about foreign travel and European rock music online for over 12 years.

-Here are 20 of the best, covering classic rock through to thrash, power, speed, and even melodic death metal, all fired from the axes of these maniacal hordes of hard licks and loud guitars.
+Here are 20 of the best German Heavy Rock bands, covering classic rock through to thrash, power, speed, and even melodic death metal, all fired from the axes of these maniacal hordes of hard licks and loud guitars.

-Udo wasn't for compromising in their heavy sound and he left.
-He was replaced by Mark Tornillo and in fact, they found even more success with the albums Blood of the Nations, Stalingrad, and Blind Rage.
-But as well as their anthemic "Balls to the Wall" song, you should lend your ear to "Teutonic Terror," "Metal Heart," "Princess of the Dawn," and "Fast as a Shark."
+Udo wasn't for compromising their heavy sound and he left.
+He was replaced by Mark Tornillo and, in fact, they found success with the albums Blood of the Nations, Stalingrad, and Blind Rage.
+In addition to their anthem, "Balls to the Wall," you should lend your ear to "Teutonic Terror", "Metal Heart", "Princess of the Dawn" and "Fast as a Shark".

 2. Die Apokalyptischen Reiter

 From Weimar, Die Apokalyptischen Reiter began in 1995.
 They combine a heavy thrash sound with subtle melodies where rasping guitars often blend with cultured piano.
 Although always remaining a heavy rock band they have experimented with ambient sounds and jazz influences.

 They sing in both English and German and have averaged an album every two years in a prolific back catalogue.
 The breakthrough came in 2000 with All You Need is Love, the success of which was backed by a long European tour, including a slot at Wacken Open Air.
 They also played a popular set at the Download Festival in 2010.

 Have a listen to "Friede Sei Mit Dir", "Es Wird Schlimmer", "Die Sonne Scheint", "Der Weg" and "Nach der Ebbe".

 3. Blind Guardian